vantage6/vantage6-workshop/episodes/chapter6.md

 [info ] - To see the logs, run: v6 node attach --name node1
 ```

-🎉 Now, the node is started sucessfully!
+🎉 Now, the node is started successfully!

 If you see a warning message like this,